zymebalanz/cordova-plugin-opentok/docs/ot.md

 <a name="removeEventListener"></a>
-### TB.removeEventListener(type:String, listener:Function)
+### OT.removeEventListener(type:String, listener:Function)

 Removes an event listener for a specific event

 #### Parameters

 * **type** (String) — This string identifying the type of event.
-The TB object can only dispatch one type of event: an exception event.
-The only type of event the TB object dispatches is an 'exception' event.
+The OT object can only dispatch one type of event: an exception event.
+The only type of event the OT object dispatches is an 'exception' event.

 * **listener** (Function) — The event listener function to remove.
-The TB object throws an exception if the listener name is invalid.
+The OT object throws an exception if the listener name is invalid.

 Example Code:
 ```
-TB.removeEventListener('exception', eventHandlerFunction);
+OT.removeEventListener('exception', eventHandlerFunction);
 ```